UV-1999/uv-1999.github.io/notes/philosophy.md

 **Proof by contradiction or “reduction to absurdity”**: If something absurd (statement is both true and false at same time) follows then the premise must be false.
 This follows from the principle of explosion.

-**Proof by induction is modus ponens applied many times.**: Base case is verified to be true, the inductive step is proved, then all else is modus ponens ad infinitum.
+**Proof by induction is "modus ponens" applied many times.**: Base case is verified to be true, the inductive step is proved, then all else is modus ponens ad infinitum.

 The **Münchhausen trilemma** is that there are only three ways of completing a proof: